 - Socio-historical and political –economic experiences and cultural roots of Chicanos and Latinos in the United States today

 - Literature by well-known and emerging writers from Latinos/Chicanos in the United States

-PCC courses in this area of study are designed to transfer with full credit to the Chicano/Latino Studies Certificate program at Portland State University.
-They will transfer to most other colleges and universities as elective credit.
-Students planning to transfer to a college or university other than Portland State University should see an advisor for additional information and guidance.
+Courses in this area of study are designed to transfer with full credit to the Chicano/Latino Studies Certificate program at Portland State University.